RossieJimenez/House-Price-Prediction-Project/README.md

 ### Repository

-For more detailed information and access to our codebase, please visit our project repository: [Link to Repository](#) <!-- Add your repository link here -->
+For more detailed information and access to our codebase, please visit our project repository: [Link to Repository](#) <!-- https://github.com/RossieJimenez/House-Price-Prediction-Project.git -->

 ### Setup and Installation